spyke/spyke/README.md

 * [jsonpickle](https://github.com/jsonpickle/jsonpickle)
 * [simplejson](https://github.com/simplejson/simplejson)

-spyke is developed in [Xubuntu](http://xubuntu.org) 18.04.
+spyke is developed in [Xubuntu](http://xubuntu.org) 20.04.
 It should work in other Linux distributions, and is known to work in OSX.
 In principle, it should also work in Windows.

+spyke is a Qt5 application.
+To make it look like a normal GTK application on a GTK-based desktop like (X)ubuntu, make sure to install the `qt5-style-plugins` package in (X)ubuntu, and then launch the `qt5ct` config app to set your Qt style to `gtk2`.

 ### Installation